Music: Tubular Bells

-- Instrumentals: With the exception of "Man in the Rain" from Tubular Bells 3.
+- Instrumentals: With the exception of "Man in the Rain" from Tubular Bells III.

 - Pop-Cultural Osmosis: Today most people will associate this music with the soundtrack of the film The Exorcist.

-- The Show Must Go Wrong: According to Mike himself, he made several mistakes while recording, but decided to leave them in.
-Then again, considering part one of the album was recorded in just a week, it might be more accurate to say he didn't have a choice.
+- The Show Must Go Wrong: According to Mike himself, he made several mistakes while recording, but had to leave them in.
+Then again, considering part one was recorded in just a week, he didn't have a choice.

 - Uncommon Time:

 - From the first:

 - The opening riff switches between 7/8 and 8/8.

 - The "Thrash" section just before the nasal choir switches between 7/4 and 4/4.